-He remembers it happening.
+Adam remembers it.
+He remembers vividly the first part of the night, but only vaguely the next.
 His father was drunk and had just discovered his application form to the private school in town.
-Adam went still, willing himself to blend in with the furniture around him.
+It was elite and full of stuck up snobs, but it would also guarantee Adam a future beyond this dump.
+Robert Parrish eyed him with fury.
+Adam went still, willing himself to blend in with the furniture, willing for someway to avoid what came next.

-“Think you’re better than us, do ya, gonna go to some fancy ass school, leaving your family high and dry, and risking the lives of those riches.
+“Think you’re better than us, do ya, gonna go to some fancy ass school, leaving your family high and dry, to risk the lives of those richy riches with your disease.
 Well you’ve got another thing coming boy.
-They'll kick you out and lock you up before the full moon even arrives ” He spat.
-His father looked straight at him and started stumbling in his direction.
+They'll kick you out and lock you up before the full moon even arrives ” He spat in Adam's direction.

 “Boy... where’d you go” and when Adam failed to respond.

-“Oh you good for nothing piece of …” Adam went to take a step away, but in the process knocked into the lamp.
+“Oh you good for nothing piece of …” Adam went to take a step away, but in the process knocked into the lamp CLANG, and then THUMP as it hit the ground

 His father looked incredulous.
-“ADAM!” he roared, throwing his beer can in the direction of the lamp.
-The can hit him, and suddenly he was visible again.
+“BOY!” he roared, throwing his newly opened beer can in the direction of the lamp.
+The can hit Adam, and suddenly he was visible again.
+Adam took a step backwards, back against the single window of their trailer.

 “What in the hell was that boy.
+The absolute disrespect.
 Playing a fucking trick on your old man.
-The absolute disrespect.”
-He punctuated each sentence with his fist.
+You know how I feel about that. ” He punctuated each sentence with his fist.

-Adam crouched further into the cool window behind him and tried mentally retreating to avoid the pain the pain he knew was coming.
+Adam tried protect his head, but that left his body wide open.
+He crouched further into the cool window behind him and tried mentally retreating to avoid the pain the pain he knew was coming.
 His father whipped out his belt.

 “Don’t you even think of applying to that poncy ass school for pricks you little shit.
 I’ve got a good mind to take you out of school all together, so you can get a full-time job and finally pull your damn weight around here.”